apache/flink/docs/ops/state/state_backends.md

 Certain RocksDB native metrics are available but disabled by default, you can find full documentation [here]({{ site.baseurl }}/ops/config.html#rocksdb-native-metrics)

+The total memory amount of RocksDB instance(s) per slot can also be bounded, please refer to documentation [here](large_state_tuning.html#bounding-rocksdb-memory-usage) for details.

 ## Configuring a State Backend

 The default state backend, if you specify nothing, is the jobmanager.
 If you wish to establish a different default for all jobs on your cluster, you can do so by defining a new default state backend in **flink-conf.yaml**.
 The default state backend can be overridden on a per-job basis, as shown below.